Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

       Application started.
 Press Ctrl+C to shut down.
 ```

-you'll be good to go, Data API Builder is up and running, ready to serve your requests.
+you'll be good to go, Data API builder is up and running, ready to serve your requests.

 ## Query the endpoints